facebookresearch/ParlAI/docs/source/tutorial_fast.md

     parlai train -df dictfile -m transformer/generator -t convai2 -eps 1.0 -bs 64 \
         --embedding-size 250 --ffn-size 1000 --num-layers 8 -opt adam -lr 1e-3

-On my computer using a 16gb V100, this takes about Xs.
-Xs is spend in training, and another Xs is spent in evaluation.
+On my computer using a 16gb V100, this takes about 550s.
+500s is spend in training, and another 50s is spent in evaluation.

 We will continuously modify this training command in this tutorial, but you are free to mix and match options.